floooh/floooh.github.io/_posts/2021-12-17-cycle-stepped-z80.md

 **_z80_ddfd_optable[]** is identical to the regular optable, except for instructions that involve **(HL)** which need to be modified to **(IX+d)** or **(IY+d)**.

-Those instruction will 'inject' a decoder block after the opcode fetch machine cycle which loads the **d** offset, adds it to the 'effective address', and then continues to the original instruction decoder block:
+Those instructions will 'inject' a decoder block after the opcode fetch machine cycle which loads the **d** offset, adds it to the 'effective address', and then continues to the original instruction decoder block: